 Developing the behaviours that favour synergy is an art and like all things, it is important to learn the techniques of an art to experience its benefits.

 And just what are these behaviours to achieve synergy?

 1. Combine the strengths of people

 We all have unique capabilities.
 To benefit from synergy, use the capabilities of your colleagues to your advantage.
-Some of them will have knowledge, skills and experiences that can bring a fresh perspective to your projects, highlight potential gaps and build on existing strengths.
-Create an environment where others feel comfortable to contribute their ideas and know that their input is valued.
+Some of them will have knowledge, skills, and experiences that can bring a fresh perspective to your projects, highlight potential gaps and build on existing strengths.
+Create an environment where others feel comfortable contributing their ideas and know that their input is valued.

 2. Ask for help when needed

 This is a crucial aspect of synergy.
 People are generally helpful by nature, give them the benefit of the doubt that they can and want to help.
 Help is a win-win.
 You get the assistance you need and they feel good for being able to share their expertise.
 Many believe that asking for help displays a degree of ‘lack’ on their part but nothing could be further from the truth.